-One location is the scene at Papa Johns, shot inside.
-In real life the “Papa Johns” is a bakery, called Geirabakarí known locally as one of the best stops to make when passing through the village on the Ring Road.
+One location is the scene at Papa Johns, shot indoors.
+In real life, “Papa Johns” is a bakery called Geirabakarí.
+This bakery is known as one of the best stops to make when passing through the village on the Ring Road.
 Try their ástarpungur, they are delicious!

 Fed by the most powerful hot spring in Europe this geothermal bathing facility is one for the books.
 Soak in the different hot tubs, take a steam bath right above a hot spring with natural fumes or indulge at Krauma’s fantastic restaurant.
 They have it all – a great stop only 25-30 min from Borgarnes!

 This is a must-see attraction in the area and is located right next to Krauma, making this perfect combination stop to make.
 Being the most powerful hot spring in Europe this incredible natural wonder is a sight to behold.

 An amazing opportunity to experience the natural energy force in Iceland.
 You will reach Deildartunguhver in only about 30 min driving from Borgarnes.

 Langjokull is the second largest glacier in Iceland and a true paradise for any nature enthusiast.
 You can easily meet up for an ice cave tour starting at Húsafell and be on a glacier in only about an hour.